 A bit about the chocolate cakes (tips and tricks)

-So this batter feels off when you make it.
+- So this batter feels off when you make it.
 It feels like there isn’t enough liquid, and the mixture is almost too thick to spread around.
 That’s ok; it’s supposed to be that way.
-The chocolate cakes bake up perfectly, stay super moist, but have a good firm consistency.
+The chocolate cakes bake up perfectly, stay super moist, but hold together.
 This recipe is very similar to my cheesecake filled chocolate bundt cake.
 It’s also a great little showstopping dessert!

-To spread the batter evenly, use the back of a wet spoon.
-Push the batter into the cake pan walls and try to level out to the top.
+- To spread the batter evenly, use the back of a wet spoon.
+Push the mixture into the cake pan walls and try to level out to the top.
 An offset spatula works very well.

-(for the sake of a photo I made a hell of a mess.
-OY)
+(for the sake of a photo I made a hell of a mess.)

 You have several options with the cherry filling.